David Sinton Ingalls

-David Sinton Ingalls (January 28, 1899 – April 26, 1985) was the US Navy's only flying ace of World War I, with six credited victories; thus he was the first ace in U. S. Navy history.
+David Sinton Ingalls (January 28, 1899 – April 26, 1985) was the US Navy's only flying ace of World War I, with six credited victories; thus he was the first ace in US Navy history.

 Early life

 Ingalls was born on January 28, 1899, in Cleveland, Ohio.
 He was the son of Albert S. Ingalls and Jane (née Taft) Ingalls (1874–1962).
 His mother was the niece of U.S. President William Howard Taft.
 David was the grandson of railroad executive Melville E. Ingalls. and the great-grandson of industrialist David Sinton, for whom he was named.

 Ingalls received his secondary education at the University School in Cleveland, and later attended St. Paul's School in Concord, New Hampshire.
 He entered Yale in 1916, where he studied as a medical student (he would eventually graduate in 1920 with a BA in English) and joined the First Yale Unit.
 As such, Ingalls became a member of the Naval Reserve Flying Corps and by 1917 had obtained his pilot's license.

+Ingalls played for the Yale Bulldogs men's ice hockey team and was captain of the Boston Athletic Association ice hockey team during the 1921–22 season.